BFHS-Open/Workshops/CS_Ed_Week/CS_Ed_Week.md

       - list_name -> [1, 10, 2, 3, 4, 5]
     - Removing: list_name.remove(3)
       - list_name -> [1, 10, 2, 4, 5]
+### Printing lists and their elements
+- To print the entire contents of a list, simply supply the name of list as the argument to print()
+- To print an specific element of a list, supply the name of the list, followed by its index, to print()
+    - pets = ["dog", "cat", "bird"]
+    - print(pets)
+    - print(pets[2])
+__Exercises__:
+- Create a guest list for a party with at least three people.
+Print an individualized message to each member.
+- One of the guests can't make it to dinner, so you need to find someone else to invite.
+Modify your guest list accordingly.
+- You found a bigger dinner table, so you can invite three more people.
+Add a guest to the beginnig, middle, and end of your list.
+- Print new messages for these new guests

 ## Part 3(?): Data Structures and Algorithms
 ### Binary Search